ibbles/LearningUnrealEngine/DetailsCustomization.md

     ];
 ```

-To update the Details Panel after changing something that affects it, e.g., from a button callback, or when a change is detected by `OnEditChangePropeperty`, try calling `DetailBuilder.ForceRefreshDetails();`.
+To update the Details Panel after changing something that affects it, e.g., from a button callback, or when a change is detected by `OnEditChangePropeperty`, try calling `DetailBuilder::ForceRefreshDetails`.
 This is a heavy operation, so use sparingly and with caution.

 ## Complete example